 - Reduced-order models (macro models) extracted from FEA, or

-- Discrete element representation (behavioral models as in MEMS+).
+- Models built from discrete element representation (behavioral models such as those created in MEMS+).

 Design entry in MEMS+ starts with input of the fabrication technology, including the process stack and material properties.
 Next, a MEMS behavioral model can be generated using the MEMS Component Library.
 MEMS+ includes a library of parametric MEMS components, or building blocks, such as rigid shapes, flexible mechanical shapes, electrodes, and electorstatic combs.
 In MEMS+, models are assembled from a component library where electrical, mechanical, input and output ports can be defined.
 Designers assemble selected components from the library into MEMS device models, using an intuitive 3D user interface.
 Custom rigid shapes can be imported from GDS2 layout.
 Everything is scriptable in MATLAB® or Python.
 The assembled parametric MEMS device models enable rapid, automated design studies.

 Over the last 15 years, Coventor has developed the theoretical background supporting the multi-physics and multi-domain mathematics for each item in the component library.
 The models have been validated for many different types of MEMS devices, over many years of experience.
 Our internal development team continuously enhances the model library, based upon the latest theory and based upon feedback from our customers.